-The next largest source of collections, fee income, consists of restricted receipts earned by HESAA from the administration and servicing of the NJCLASS Loan Program, administrative fees of the NJBEST 529 College Savings Plan and revenue from the Direct Loan Servicing Fund.
-Total net fee receipts for the Fiscal Years ended June 30, 2022, 2021, and 2020 were \$5,541,471 (100%), \$5,340,565 (100%), and \$4,952,561 (26%), respectively, of total trust receipts in the respective years.
+The largest source of collections, fee income, consists of restricted receipts earned by HESAA from the administration and servicing of the NJCLASS Loan Program, administrative fees of the NJBEST 529 College Savings Plan and revenue from the Direct Loan Servicing Fund.
+Total net fee receipts for the Fiscal Years ended June 30, 2023, 2022, and 2021 were \$4,767,625 (100%), \$5,541,471 (100%), and \$5,340,565 (100%), respectively, of total trust receipts in the respective years.
 All fees are reserved for funding current and future administrative expenses of the respective programs, including reserves for funding the NJBEST Scholarship Program, reimbursing the HESAA bond issues for NJCLASS defaulted loans, and providing a source of capital to support the parity of NJCLASS Bond Issues at the date of issuance, subject to later reimbursement from fee revenues and/or excess bond parity.